TTLabs/EvaporateJS/README.md

 `file_key` is the optional file key of the upload that you want to pause.
 If `file_key` is not defined, then all files will be paused.
 File key is constructed as `bucket + '/' + object_name`.

+The `completionPromise` is an implementation of [Promises/A+](http://promises-aplus.github.com/promises-spec/).
+The promise resolves when the upload pauses and rejects with a message if the upload could not be fulfilled.

 #### Evaporate#resume()